Filter Options

 How long is the drive to Etosha?

-“It’s around a six-hour drive (435km/270mi) from Windhoek to Etosha along a paved road, although only the most impatient travelers make the journey in one hit – there are so many fine places to stop along the way.
-If you’re heading east toward the Zambezi Region (formerly Caprivi Strip) or Khaudum National Park, count on a journey of around eight hours, most or perhaps even all of it on reasonable paved roads.
-If you’re heading west towards Damaraland or Kaokoland, the roads west of Etosha are rarely paved and often in terrible condition, which makes for slow going.”
+“It’s around a six-hour drive (435km/270mi) from the Namibian capital Windhoek to Etosha National Park along a paved road.
+But only the most impatient travelers make the journey in one hit because there are so many fine places to stop along the way.
+If you’re heading east toward the Zambezi Region (formerly Caprivi Strip) or Khaudum National Park, most of the drive is on reasonable paved roads.
+If you’re heading west toward Damaraland or Kaokoland, the roads west of Etosha are rarely paved and often in terrible condition.
+This makes for slow going.”

 5

-What condition are the roads in within the park?
+What are the road conditions like in the park?

 6

-“Most of the luxury accommodation options on Etosha tours are found beyond the park boundaries, particularly to the south and east of the park.
-These lodges and tented camps are quiet, rarely crowded and well located for launching forays into the park.
+“Most of the luxury accommodations on Etosha tours are found beyond the park boundaries, particularly to the south and east of the park.
+These lodges and tented camps are quiet, rarely crowded and well located for launching excursions into the park.
 Etosha safari prices are generally quite expensive, but there are some good budget options as well.
-Inside the park, everyone should spend at least one night in one of the rest camps, not least because you’ll wake up right on the cusp of prime wildlife-viewing terrain in the heart of the park.
+Inside the park, everyone should spend at least one night in one of the rest camps.
+You’ll wake up right on the edge of prime wildlife-viewing terrain in the heart of the park.
 Even if the rest of your Namibia tour has been spent in more exclusive surroundings, the rest camps offer the chance to see black rhinos at the floodlit waterholes adjacent to the camps.
 You can even take a glass of wine to enjoy while you watch one of the great spectacles of Namibia safari lore.
 The campsites are too closely spaced at some of the rest camps, but there are simple motel-style rooms on offer as well.”

 7